API Stability¶

 preferred entries, normalized numeric/text keys, full normalized value

-vectors, transfer hints, normalized date/time fields, date/time
+vectors, transfer hints, RAW applicability states, normalized date/time

-precision, timezone kind, normalized geometry fields, normalized
+fields, date/time precision, timezone kind, normalized geometry fields,

-exposure/gain, color/profile/source-color-transform, GPS, geometry,
+date/time, exposure/gain, color/profile/source-color-transform, GPS,

-ICC, PNG text, and query-backed interpretation records where
+across EXIF, XMP, IPTC, ICC, PNG text, BMFF fields, and query-backed

-applicable.
+interpretation records where applicable.
 Exposure

 candidates cover exposure time, aperture, ISO sensitivity, exposure